 Cool Off in Vancouver’s Largest Pool

-Looking to cool off after a long day spent navigating the Seawall in the hot July sun?
+Looking to cool off after a long day spent visiting Vancouver in July?
 Well I hope you brought your trunks, because I’ve got just the spot.

 Kitsilano is home to its own fully heated outdoor saltwater pool.
 But this isn’t just any pool.
 At an astounding 137 metres in length, Kits Pool is the longest saltwater pool in North America.